hedgehoglab-engineering/crayon-cli/README.md

 # 🖍 Crayon CLI

 Crayon is a frontend CLI tool for bootstrapping and scaffolding frontend applications.
-Much like laravels `artisan` CLI tool, it aims to reduce time in writing a lot of repetitive patterns.
+Much like Laravel's `artisan` CLI tool, it aims to reduce time in writing a lot of repetitive patterns.

 ## Installation